soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 liftA2 :: (a -> b -> c) -> f a -> f b -> f c
 ```

-With monads we can now flatten (or, "join" in Haskell terminology) types that implement
+With monads we can now flatten (or "join" in Haskell terminology) types that implement
 the `Monad` interface:

 ```hs